Refining the partition for multifold conic optimization problems: Partitions for multifold conic optimization problems

 The dual problem is

-where the (positive) polar of a set $C\subset \rr^m$ is defined as $C^+ :=\{ y\in \rr^{m}; \; y\cdot z \geq 0, \; \forall z \in C\}$.
+where the (positive) polar of a set $C\subset \rr^m$ is defined as $C^+ :=\{ y\in \rr^{m}; \; y\transp z \geq 0, \; \forall z \in C\}$.
 Generally speaking, such primal-dual pairs of linear conic problems may have a nonzero duality gap (see \cite[Section~11.6]{Guler} for a detailed discussion and \cite[Section~3.2]{Renegar} for examples).
-The Slater condition together with the bounded objective for either \eqref{pb:cop} or \eqref{pb:dcop} guarantees zero duality gap.
-If the primal and dual optimal values are equal, a pair $(x,y)$ of optimal solutions to primal and dual problems is characterized by the complementarity system
+The Slater condition (i.e., the existence of $\hat x$ such that $A^j \hat x - b^j \in \Int K_j$, $\forall j\in J$, for its primal version, or an analogous condition for the dual) guarantees the absence of the duality gap.
+Together with the bounded objective for either \eqref{pb:cop} or \eqref{pb:dcop} this also yields the existence of the optimal solution for the relevant primal or dual counterpart.
+Also note that zero duality gap alone does not guarantee the existence of optimal solutions for both primal and dual problems (see, e.g., \cite{K02}).
+So, we make the following standing assumption throughout the paper: \ms